FirmoDaniel/A-Better-Puppers/README.md

         * Food bag size, and current protein range, as well as weight, are both required to populate the Final output.
         * Populating just bag size, or just protein range, or both will not generate any output.
 A weight selection is needed.
         * Populating a weight selction, and either bag size OR protein range will not generate a final output.
-    * Given the small number of options on both guides there are no prompts to users to populate all selections.

 ### Responsiveness
 #### Screen sizes